jeabraham/hubitat-ac-solar-setback/README.md

 ### Optional Device

-* **AC Power Meter**: If provided, its power usage is **added** to the measured export value, giving you the net export you would have if the AC were off.
+* **Air Conditioning (AC) Power Meter**: If provided, its power usage is **added** to the measured export value, giving you the net export you would have if your Air Conditioning (AC) unit were off.
 Use this only if your primary meter measures net usage.

 ### Thresholds & Timing